-Mini 4-H'ers may enroll in one project each year.
+Mini 4-H'ers may enroll in two different projects each year.
 This manual contains fun, age appropriate activities to complete throughout the 4-H year.
 These activities will help you to learn about the project you have chosen.
 Additionally, the manual contains all instructions for the exhibit you will be preparing for the Elkhart County 4-H Fair in July.

 There is no competition in the Mini 4-H program.
-Each child who completes a project for the Fair will receive the same blue completion ribbon, certificate and 4-H pin.
+Each child who completes a project for the Fair will receive the same green completion ribbon and certificate.
 Judges comment sheets are provided only as a way to help you do your very best on future projects.